odinuv/web/en/apv/slides/html/slides.md

 </section>

 <section markdown='1'>
 ## CSS Box Size
 - Size -- width/height - content + spacing + border.
 - The size is depending on the **box model**:
     - basic types: `inline`, `block` (corresponding with HTML elements);
-    - inline is limited by line size;
+    - inline is limited by the line size;
-    - block is sized independently.
+    - the block is sized independently.

 </section>

 <section markdown='1'>
 ## CSS Colors
 - On screen, colours are mixed **additively**.
-- Color can be set by:
+- A color can be set by:
     - name -- `black`, `white`, … (over a hundred);
     - by three RGB components (component intensity 0-255):
         - `color: rgb(255, 0, 0)` (decimal),